North Carolina Car Shipping: 2026 Costs & Routes

 How North Carolina Auto Transport Works

-The auto transport process is straightforward.
-First, you call a broker to get a quote for your shipment.
-The broker then searches for available carriers that match your needs and timeline.
-Once a carrier is selected, they'll contact you to schedule a pickup.
-Before pickup day, clear everything out of your vehicle and ensure it can roll on its own.
-The carrier will pick up your car and transport it to your destination.
-You'll pay the broker or carrier at pickup or delivery, depending on your arrangement.
+Here's how the car shipping process works from start to finish.
+First, call a broker to get a quote for your auto transport needs.
+The broker then finds a qualified carrier that matches your requirements and timeline.
+Once a carrier is assigned, they'll contact you to schedule a pickup time.
+Before the carrier arrives, clear out all personal items from your vehicle and ensure it has about a quarter tank of gas.
+Your car must be in working condition and able to roll onto the transport truck.
+After pickup, the carrier transports your vehicle to its destination.
+Finally, you'll pay the broker or carrier at the time of pickup or delivery, depending on your agreement.